 sortBy, and whether to sort in ascending or descending order.
 For example:

 Over the next quarter we’ll be making enhancements to some of our existing REST web services.
-We’ll be improving accessing to forms and scenarios with new search parameters and better handling for access permissions.
+We’ll be improving access to forms and scenarios with new search parameters and better handling for access permissions.
 We’re also planning additions to our API calls for events, including support for attachments, scheduled messages, and more.

 You can learn more about the xMatters REST API in our online help.